themurtazanazir/themurtazanazir.github.io/_notes/neural_networks/convolutional_neural_networks/convolutions.md

 Now input is 9 samples long($$m=9$$) and kernel is 4 samples long ($$k=4$$) so output will be $$m+k-1 = 9+4-1 = 12$$ samples long.

-> Note: The size of each signal does not mean these signals are just restricted to these samples.
-These run to infinity(on both sides) just that the value everywhere else is 0, e.g: sample number 5 onwards and before sample number 0 of kernel are all Zero.

 1. Let's start with creating an output array of 12 values with each element equal to zero.
 2. We will then extend our kernels to be of the same size as our outputs and then shift and scale the kernels.